Demartek Storage Networking Interface Comparison

 - Fiber optic connectors — LC is the standard for one or two fiber connectors

-The TIA revises its standards approximately every five years and work is underway on TIA-942-B. Possible updates include Category 8 cabling that is designed to support 25GBASE-T and 40GBASE-T and wideband multimode fiber (WBMMF) that can use multiple wavelengths such as 850nm, 880nm, 910nm and 940nm.
+- Category 8 twisted pair cable, expected to support 25GBASE-T and 40GBASE-T applications

+- A new OM5 fiber-optic cable type (wideband multimode fiber or WBMMF) that supports short-wave wavelength division multiplexing (see TIA-492-AAAE)

-10Gb Ethernet Fiber-Optic Cables
+Ethernet Fiber-Optic Cables

-- 10GBASE-LR — These are the “long reach” fiber optic cables that support single-mode fiber optic cables and connectors.
+- 10GBASE-LR — These are the 10GbE “long reach” fiber optic cables that support single-mode fiber optic cables and connectors up to 10 KM.

+- 10GBASE-ER — These are the 10GbE “extended reach” fiber optic cables that support single-mode fiber optic cables and connectors up to 40 KM.

+- 25GBASE-SR — Fiber-optic 25GbE cable that supports an SFP28 connector with an optical transceiver rated for 25Gb transmission speed.
+These are also known as “short reach” fiber-optic cables, typically within a datacenter.

 Indoor vs. Outdoor cabling

-Note: Update: June 2017 — The TIA approved for publication the TIA-942-B data center cabling standard at its June 2017 meeting.
-This standard includes several updates from Revision-A including: